 Known as Meoto Iwa in Japanese, these two rocks are joined with a sacred Shinto rope which is replaced in sacred ceremonies throughout the year.
-Believed to represent Izanagi and Izanami from the Japanese creation myth and if you arrive early on a summer’s morning, you can watch the sun rise between them.
+They are believed to represent Izanagi and Izanami from the Japanese creation myth.
+If you arrive early on a summer’s morning, you can watch the sun rise between them.

 While onsen towns are found across Japan, those on the peninsula are pretty unqiue and perfect for weary travelers.
 The springs in Wakayama are heated from geothermal reactions from a fissure in a tectonic plate, so the water appears in some unusual spots.

 One of Japan’s oldest spa towns, bathing here has become an integral part of the Kumano Kodo Pilgrimage and the water is used in purification ceremonies.
 You can also lower eggs into a cooking well as well as try the two-person tsubo-yu, which is thought to be the oldest onsen in Japan.
 Legend has it that the waters here change colors seven times a day.

 Offering the best of both worlds, this town has a white, sandy beach as well as some of Japan’s oldest hot springs to relax in.
 While most are further in town, you can find some along the beach like Shirasuna and Sakinoyu which has been in operation for over 1,300 years.
 Be sure to visit Ashiyu Alley in Ginza Alley—there are foot baths galore.